What does SHONA mean?

 Who funds you?

-SHONA shas no outside funding or support.
-It really is just 5 women, and the work of our hands, and the incredible support of a community of friends who have rallied around us every step of the way.
+SHONA has no outside funding.
+We really have only the work of our hands, and the incredible support of a community of friends who have rallied around us every step of the way.
 You are part of this community.

 Who owns SHONA Congo?